-The WAN design is a separate element in this location, because it requires a separate WAN device that connects to the three-tier LAN model.
-WAN design is discussed in more detail in Chapter 4, "Community College WAN Design Considerations."
+Note The WAN design is a separate element in this location because it requires a separate WAN device that connects to the three-tier LAN model.
+WAN design is discussed in more detail in the Community College WAN Design document.